GeorgeZHYuan/Pheno-Import/README.md

 **From Analysis Jobs**
 1. Find the Job "Upload Phenotips Data" in the analysis jobs section.
 2. Give the Phenotips website url and a set of valid credentials.
 (Needed to access the data)
-3. Create a list of patients to upload in the table on the right.
+3. Create a list of patients in the table on the right.
+Pheno-Import will attempt to import all patients in that table.
 4. Click upload data and refresh page for results.
 If any errors occur, no changes will be made.

 **From Terminal** (only available from the installer side)